New Jersey Theft Charges Attorney

 - Obtained from the person of the victim

-- Obtained in breach of an obligation by you in your capacity as a fiduciary and the amount involved is less than $50,000
+- Taken in breach of an obligation by you in your capacity as a fiduciary and the amount involved is less than $50,000

 - Obtained by a threat not amounting to extortion